-Surviving the homestudy
+Surviving the Homestudy

-• Conviction record: Misdemeanors stemming from youthful indiscretions usually aren’t held against prospective adopters, although a social worker will want to know if your past behavior is just that.
+- Conviction record Minor misdemeanors usually aren’t held against prospective adopters, although a social worker will want to know if your past behavior is just that.
 However, if you have committed a felony, the U.S. government won’t approve you to adopt internationally, and you might have trouble finding a domestic agency to accept you.

 Back To Home Page©2013 Adoptive Families.
 All rights reserved.
 Reproduction in whole or in part is prohibited.